ni/monodrive-documentation/docs/unreal_tutorials/RoadRunnertoUnrealpt2.md

 ### Setting the Physical Materials for Foliage

-1. Navigate to the materials that the tree is using
+1. Navigate to the materials for the tree
     - Open the various materials
 1. In the materials 'Details' panel navigate to the 'Physics Materials' section
 1. Click the drop down menu